 Basic Items Required for an Application for Admission

 - An official transcript which reflects all course work in which a person has enrolled in secondary school and/or in a postsecondary institution.
-The secondary school transcript should indicate the person's rank in class, if available.
+The secondary school transcript should indicate the person's cumulative GPA.

 - One letter of recommendation from a candidate's guidance counselor.
 We also welcome a letter from a teacher, friend, family member or a person familiar with the candidate's background/work.